 We also visited a few locations, such as Doma Castle, which we had not been able to visit during the whole “let’s trick the good guys into letting us kill the Espers” fiasco.
 Even though we brought Cyan, there were no cutscenes or even much of value in the castle, excusing a few generic items, the Elixir hidden in every town (always on a clock), and a single Relic.
 In hopes of provoking a nightmare, we even went to sleep in a town of dead people, but even that didn’t wrench a cutscene from our stolid Samurai.
 We’re bad people.

-At the foot of the hill where the Emperor and Kefka were standing, we were challenged by a surprise opponent: none less than Ultima Weapon itself (the monster, not the sword) in its first appearance.
+At the foot of the hill where the Emperor and Kefka were standing, we were challenged by a surprise opponent: none less than Ultima Weapon itself (the monster, not the sword), in its debut appearance.
 Unfortunately for Ultima, it was not yet a superboss like it would be in most of its forthcoming appearances, so while it did put up a solid fight as part of this whole “Pretending it’s the endgame” illusion, Kyle and I killed it in a solid if unremarkable battle.
 Sorry, Ulty, but nothing is ever going to stand up to the Blood Sword juicer incident.

 Shadow left at this point, unwilling to attack the Emperor out of shame for working for the empire (although in reality, it was so that Shadow’s next scene could play out the same way even if you hadn’t invited him into the party at all.
 Clever, right?).
 That left the rest of the party to climb the stairs to see Gestahl, Kefka and the Warring Triad.
 The scene that followed had a great deal to do with Celes, which made me wonder what might have happened if we had left her behind.
 I looked it up and it seems she simply arrives on the scene regardless.
-I’m not sure how I feel about this: to be more consistent, Celes should have been forced into the party at setup like at other points in the game.
+I’m not sure how I feel about this. to be more consistent, Celes should have been forced into the party at setup like at other points in the game.
 I admit, I was never very satisfied with the game forcing party members into your party to begin with, but it still seems more natural than this alternative.
 On the other hand, I wonder if they should have just forced party members into the relevant cutscenes in other locations.
 Going with just one of the two systems doesn’t seem ideal, but at the same time neither does this scene’s irregularity!